Namenega/s19_Piscine_CPP/README.md

 >Pokemon attacks.

 But since we have *new Charmander()*, we wanted Charmander to attack.
-To fix this, we will use the same key word as the previous Module : **virtual** so Charmander can attack.
+To fix this, we will use the same key word as seen in the previous Module : **virtual** so Charmander can attack.

 ```
 class Pokemon {